Berkshire Hathaway Q1 2020 Earnings And Book Value Estimates

 Berkshire's operating businesses were impacted by COVID in March, and I expect larger impacts in Q2.

-Insurance-underwriting I expect this segment to be break even.
-I think GEICO is going to do well in Q1 and will have a record setting Q2 with much of the country not driving.
+Insurance-underwriting: I expect this segment to be break-even.
+I think GEICO is going to do well in Q1 and will have a record-setting Q2 with much of the country not driving.
 Accidents are way down according to many reports with everyone cutting back driving in March.
 Berkshire may have some insurance exposure to business interruption, and I will be reading the Q1 report carefully to understand the extent of this.

 Insurance-investment income should come in around $1.5 billion, roughly flat with last quarter, as cash balances and investment mix have been steady.
-This will decline in future quarters as a result of much lower short term interest rates.
+This will decline in future quarters as a result of much lower short-term interest rates.

 Railroad, utilities and energy should be down compared to last quarter.